2024 Annual Comprehensive Financial Report

 The Greater Cleveland Regional Transit Authority (“GCRTA” or “Authority”) is an independent political subdivision of the State of Ohio.
 It was created in December 1974 by ordinance of the City of Cleveland, Ohio, and by resolution of the Board of County Commissioners of Cuyahoga County, Ohio.
 Operations at GCRTA began in September 1975.
 The Authority provides virtually all mass transportation within the County.
 It is a multimodal system delivering bus, paratransit, heavy rail, light rail and bus rapid transit services.

-A ten-member Board of Trustees (Board) establishes policy and sets direction for the management of the Authority.
+A ten-member Board of Trustees ("Board") establishes policy and sets direction for the management of the Authority.
 Four of the members are appointed by the Mayor of Cleveland with the consent of the City Council; three members, one of whom must reside in the City of Cleveland, are appointed by the Cuyahoga County Executive; the remaining three members are elected by suburban mayors, city managers, and township trustees.
 Board members serve overlapping three-year terms.
-Under the provisions of General Accounting Standards Board (GASB) Statement No. 61, the Authority is considered to be a jointly governed organization.
+Under the provisions of General Accounting Standards Board ("GASB") Statement No. 61, the Authority is considered to be a jointly governed organization.

 Responsibility for the line administration rests with India L. Birdsong Terry, General Manager/Chief Executive Officer (CEO).
 She supervises six Deputy General Managers who head the Operations, Finance, Engineering & Project Management, Legal Affairs, Human Resources, and Administration & External Affairs divisions.
 The Internal Audit Department reports to the Board of Trustees and maintains a close working relationship with the General Manager.
-An organizational chair, which depicts these relationships, follows later in this introductory section.
+An organizational chart, which depicts these relationships, follows later in this introductory section.

 The annual cash-basis operating budget is proposed by management, at the division and department levels, and adopted by the Board of Trustees after public discussion.
 The budget for each division and department is represented by appropriation.
 The Board must approve any increase in the total Authority appropriations.
 The General Manager must approve any inter-divisional budget transfers.
 The appropriate Deputy General Manager may modify appropriations to applicable departments within a division and to accounts within a department.
-Budgetary control is maintained at the department level.
-It is the responsibility of each department to administer its operations in such a manner as to ensure that the use of funds is consistent with the goals and programs authorized by the Board of Trustees.
-The Authority also maintains an encumbrance accounting system for budgetary control.
-Unencumbered appropriations lapse at year-end.
-Encumbered appropriation balances are carried forward to the succeeding year and need not be reauthorized.

 ECONOMIC CONDITION AND OUTLOOK